64 Myths and Misleading Propositions

-Drug law and policy has its roots in fear, ignorance, racism and self interest.
-Sadly, this has changed little over the years.
-It continues to be shaped more by punitive populism and moral crusades, rather than scientific evidence, reason and rationality.
+Drug law and policy has its roots in fear, ignorance, racism and vested interest and sadly, little has changed over the years.
+Drug discourse continues to be shaped more by punitive populism, isolated tragic incidents and moral crusades, rather than scientific evidence, reason and rationality.

-To expose and encourage a critical debate I’ve tried to uncover some of the main myths, lies and misconceptions that underpin and shape and inform drug policy development.
-Unless we acknowledge our philosophical position and identify the principles that inform our thinking, we risk replicating further misguided drug policies.
-Although punchy and accessible in style, each point below is carefully considered and can be academically supported – but that’s for another day!
+To encourage a critical debate on these issues, I’ve tried to uncover the key myths, lies and misconceptions, which underpin, shape and inform drug policy thinking.
+Unless we expose these flawed notions and beliefs that infest our dominant drugs discourse, drug reform risks reproducing further misguided drug policies and practices.
+Although the points are made in a punchy and accessible in style, each one is carefully considered and can be academically supported – but that’s for another day or a book!

 1. “There is a clear pharmacological definition for drugs.”
 There isn’t – what we classify as illegal ‘drugs’ is a 1950s & 60s social and cultural construct with no coherent pharmacological rationale.
 We fail to recognise alcohol, tobacco or caffeine as drugs – and maybe sugar should also be classified as a drug.

-2. “People who use drugs are drug misusers.”
-Untrue – the vast majority generally use drugs recreationally and sensibly, but unfortunately we conflate use with problematic use.
+2. “People who use drugs are suffering from substance use disorder.”
+Untrue – the vast majority of people using drugs, do so rationally, recreationally and sensibly, but unfortunately we conflate drug use with problematic use.

 3. “Drug users are dirty, immoral and dangerous losers.”
 An unjustified and hostile stereotype – illicit drug users are a diverse group of people from every walk of life.
-The drug business is dirty, immoral and dangerous – that’s because it’s illegal, extremely lucrative and subject to fierce law enforcement.
+The drug business can be dirty, immoral and dangerous – but that’s because it’s illegal, extremely lucrative and subject to fierce law enforcement.

 4. “People take drugs because they have problems.”
 Untrue – most people take drugs because they enjoy the effect, just like alcohol, tobacco and caffeine.